CSM Târgu Jiu (football): The Founding of CSM Târgu Jiu

-In response to the loss of Pandurii, the community and local authorities recognized the need to preserve the city's footballing tradition.
-To fill this void and ensure the continuation of football in Târgu Jiu, CSM Târgu Jiu was founded.
+After the dissolution of Pandurii, the community and local authorities desired to have a football club.
+To do so, CSM Târgu Jiu was founded.

-The new club was established with a clear mission: to promote local sports and provide opportunities for young players to develop their talents and continue their careers at a competitive level.
-The football team of CSM Târgu Jiu has quickly managed to assert itself in local competitions, carrying the torch of the city's football legacy.
-Through their efforts, CSM Târgu Jiu has played a pivotal role in preserving the football spirit in Târgu Jiu, ensuring that the passion for the sport remains alive in the community and continues to inspire future generations of players.
+The new club was established with the goal of to promoting local sports and providing opportunities for young players to develop their talents and continue their careers at a competitive level.
+The football team of CSM Târgu Jiu has played in local competitions.